Can I complain to the Privy Council about a Chartered Body?

 How do you become a Privy Counsellor?

 Appointments are made by the Sovereign on the advice of the Prime Minister and are for life – there is no fixed number of Members.
 All Cabinet Members are appointed to the Privy Council, as are some senior members of the Royal Family, senior judges, two Archbishops, the Speaker of the House of Commons, leaders of Opposition parties, and leading Commonwealth spokesmen and judges.
-The Council now numbers about 550 members, and members are entitled to the prefix ‘Right Honourable.’
+The Council now numbers around 700 members, and members are entitled to the prefix ‘Right Honourable.’

 Does the Privy Council have any jurisdiction in Australia, Canada or New Zealand?